2173 Claims Must Particularly Point Out and Distinctly Claim the Invention [R-11.2013]

 Courts have recognized that it is not only permissible, but often desirable, to use new terms that are frequently more precise in describing and defining the new invention.
 In reFisher, 427 F.2d 833, 166 USPQ 18 (CCPA 1970).
 Although it is difficult to compare the claimed invention with the prior art when new terms are used that do not appear in the prior art, this does not make the new terms indefinite.

-Even if the specification uses the same term of degree as in the claim, a rejection may be proper if the scope of the term is not understood when read in light of the specification.
+Even if the specification uses the same term of degree as in the claim, a rejection is proper if the scope of the term is not understood when read in light of the specification.
 While, as a general proposition, broadening modifiers are standard tools in claim drafting in order to avoid reliance on the doctrine of equivalents in infringement actions, when the scope of the claim is unclear a rejection under 35 U.S.C.
 112(b) or pre-AIA 35 U.S.C.
 112, second paragraph, is proper.
 See In re Wiggins, 488 F. 2d 538, 541, 179 USPQ 421, 423 (CCPA 1973).

 The term “similar” in the preamble of a claim that was directed to a nozzle “for high-pressure cleaning units or similar apparatus” was held to be indefinite since it was not clear what applicant intended to cover by the recitation “similar” apparatus.
 Ex parteKristensen, 10 USPQ2d 1701 (Bd.
 Pat.
 App. & Inter.
 1989).

 When a subjective term is used in the claim, the examiner should determine whether the specification supplies some standard for measuring the scope of the term, similar to the analysis for a term of degree.
 Some objective standard must be provided in order to allow the public to determine the scope of the claim.
 A claim that requires the exercise of subjective judgment without restriction may render the claim indefinite.
 In re Musgrave, 431 F.2d 882, 893 (CCPA 1970).
 Claim scope cannot depend solely on the unrestrained, subjective opinion of a particular individual purported to be practicing the invention.
 Datamize LLC v.
 Plumtree Software, Inc., 417 F.3d 1342, 1350, 75 USPQ2d 1801, 1807 (Fed.
 Cir.
 2005)); see also Interval Licensing LLC v.
 AOL, Inc., 766 F.3d 1364, 1373, 112 USPQ2d 1188 (Fed.
 Cir.
 2014) (holding the claim phrase “unobtrusive manner” indefinite because the specification did not “provide a reasonably clear and exclusive definition, leaving the facially subjective claim language without an objective boundary”).

 For example, in Datamize, the invention was directed to a computer interface screen with an “aesthetically pleasing look and feel.”
 Datamize, 417 F.3d at 1344-45.
 The meaning of the term “aesthetically pleasing” depended solely on the subjective opinion of the person selecting features to be included on the interface screen.
 Nothing in the intrinsic evidence (e.g., the specification) provided any guidance as to what design choices would result in an “aesthetically pleasing” look and feel.
-Datamize, 417 F.3d at 1352.
+Id. at 1352.
 The claims were held indefinite because the interface screen may be “aesthetically pleasing” to one user but not to another.
 Id. at 1350.
 See also Ex parte Anderson, 21 USPQ2d 1241 (Bd.
 Pat.
 App. & Inter.
 1991) (the terms “comparable” and “superior” were held to be indefinite in the context of a limitation relating the characteristics of the claimed material to other materials).

-During prosecution, the applicant may overcome a rejection by providing evidence that the meaning of the term can be ascertained by one of ordinary skill in the art when reading the disclosure, or by amending the claim to remove the subjective term.
+During prosecution, the applicant may overcome a rejection by amending the claim to remove the subjective term, or by providing evidence that the meaning of the term can be ascertained by one of ordinary skill in the art when reading the disclosure.
+However, “[f]or some facially subjective terms, the definiteness requirement is not satisfied by merely offering examples that satisfy the term within the specification.”
+DDR Holdings, LLC v.
+Hotels.com, L.P., 773 F.3d 1245, 1261 (Fed.
+Cir.
+2014).